 How Much Money Can I Collect as a Victim of Racial Discrimination?

 If you are a victim of employment or racial discrimination in Stamford, Greenwich, Darien, or New Canaan, then you may be entitled to money damages from your employer.
 These money damages can include lost income, the value of lost benefits such as medical or dental insurance, bonus compensation, interest on any of those amounts, damages for emotional pain and suffering, attorneys’ fees and costs, and in some cases, even punitive damages to punish the employer for its wrongful conduct.
-In some rare cases, your top Connecticut employment lawyer can convince the court to order your employer to give you your job back.
+In some rare cases, your ethnic discrimination lawyer can convince the court to order your employer to give you your job back.
 While these amounts are offset and reduced by money you receive during the course of your lawsuit (such as salary and compensation from a new job, or unemployment benefits), the racial discrimination lawyers at Mark Sherman Law are focused on trying to get you the most amount of money possible.

 In some cases we craft the language of our Connecticut racial discrimination lawsuits to trigger the employer’s insurance coverage.
 If an employer is struggling, then they may not have the money to pay the damages you would win a lawsuit.
-If your Connecticut racial discrimination employment lawyer is able to file a lawsuit that is covered by the employer’s insurance carrier, however, then you have a much better chance of being paid your damages by the carrier.
+If your local racial discrimination employment lawyer is able to file a lawsuit that is covered by the employer’s insurance carrier, however, then you have a much better chance of being paid your damages by the carrier.
 The employment discrimination attorneys at Mark Sherman Law have settled many workplace discrimination cases with employers’ insurance companies.
 After all, that’s why these employers bought these insurance policies in the first place—to cover their losses arising from the mistakes and misconduct of their employees.
-Call the Mark Sherman Law racial discrimination lawyers to find out if it’s possible for you to collect a civil award from an employer’s insurance carrier.
+Call the Mark Sherman Law ethnic discrimination attorneys to find out if it’s possible for you to collect a civil award from an employer’s insurance carrier.

 Don’t Be Afraid of Retaliation for Opposing Race Discrimination at Your Company